sachasilvia/word-clock-code/README.md

 minutes.ino - This is the final version of the code for running just minutes based on telling time in five-minute intervals with the highest value being 30 minutes

 everything_but_hours.ino - Everything working but hours, combined minutes.ino and non_numbers.ino

+top_comments - To maintain a document with important comments